Aamira-Software-Solutions/Job-Recruit/fullstack_job_1.md

 ## 1. Business Context (What Problem Are We Solving?)

-Acme Courier provides **same-day delivery** services in several metro areas.
+Aamira Courier provides **same-day delivery** services in several metro areas.
 Dispatchers need to know where packages are, whether they’re moving on schedule, and when to intervene if something is stuck.
 Couriers use a mobile device to report status updates as they pick up and drop off packages throughout the day.

 The company currently uses spreadsheets and text messages—error‑prone, delayed, and impossible to audit.
 We want a minimal but functional **internal Package Tracker** to replace this ad‑hoc process.